Bikini Bombshell Hannah Palmer Thrills Instagram In Daisy Dukes & See-Through Shirt: ‘Can You See My Halo?’

 Hannah Palmer is thrilling her Instagram fans.
-The Maxim model and Bang Energy face is fast-rising on the platform, with that killer bikini body definitely appearing to get noticed.
+The Maxim model and Bang Energy face is fast-rising on the platform, with her killer bikini body definitely getting noticed.
 Hannah tends to update her account in swimwear, although today has seen the bombshell throw on a little more clothing.
 Still, the look didn’t deprive Hannah’s fans of her killer figure.

 Hannah’s photo today showed her shot outdoors and delivering direct eye contact – the star may be loved for her fierce curves and toned silhouette, but that piercing gaze is also adored.
 Hannah was seen posing for the camera in a fun and summery wardrobe, with a pair of Daisy Dukes being pretty tiny as they showcased hints of the star’s thighs – the camera didn’t take in Hannah’s legs.
 The cute shorts had been paired with a loose and very low-cut cropped shirt, with the finish here affording plenty to look at in more ways than one.
 The plunging neckline was seeing Hannah’s ample assets take center stage, although the woven materials also afforded a see-through finish.